vkumarvs/knapsackapi/README.md

 ```
 **Testing:**
 ```
-    Please make sure you have python 3 installed to run the test cases.
+    Make sure you have python 3 installed to run the test cases.
     Go into the cloned repo directory and run the below command. pytest test_knapsack.py
     test_knapsack.py has test cases and a few of the problem statement are taken from